List of Tokumei Sentai Go-Busters characters: Rika Sakurada

-Rika Sakurada (桜田 リカ, Sakurada Rika) is Hiromu's older sister.
+Rika Sakurada is Hiromu's older sister.
 Because of her dislike of machines, she seldom visited the Transport Research Center.
 After learning of parents' disappearances, she refused to allow Hiromu to become a Go-Buster for fear of losing him as well.
 Upon learning that he did so anyway, she slowly grows to accept his decision and accept Cheeda Nick into her family.

-In an alternate timeline where Messiah never came to exist, depicted in the V-Cinema special Tokumei Sentai Go-Busters Returns vs. Doubutsu Sentai Go-Busters, Rika idolizes Hiromu after he joins the Doubutsu Sentai Go-Busters team, was inspired by him to become unofficial member Pink Cat (ピンクキャット, Pinku Kyatto), and joined the Go-Busters in their final battle against the Mechalius Empire.
+In an alternate timeline where Messiah never came to exist, depicted in the V-Cinema special Tokumei Sentai Go-Busters Returns vs. Doubutsu Sentai Go-Busters, Rika idolizes Hiromu after he joins the Doubutsu Sentai Go-Busters team, was inspired by him to become unofficial member Pink Cat, and joined the Go-Busters in their final battle against the Mechalius Empire.

-Rika Sakurada is portrayed by Risa Yoshiki (吉木 りさ, Yoshiki Risa).
-As a teenager, she is portrayed by Rin Mizumoto (水本 凛, Mizumoto Rin).
+Rika Sakurada is portrayed by Risa Yoshiki.
+As a teenager, she is portrayed by Rin Mizumoto.

 Yosuke Sakurada

-Yosuke Sakurada (桜田 ヨウスケ, Sakurada Yōsuke) is Hiromu and Rika's father, the chief of the Transport Research Center (転送研究センター, Tensō Kenkyū Sentā), and the only known scientist to have devised a way to install programs into humans.
+Yosuke Sakurada is Hiromu and Rika's father, the chief of the Transport Research Center, and the only known scientist to have devised a way to install programs into humans.
 Thirteen years prior to the series, he, his wife Michiko, and their scientists sacrificed themselves to trap Messiah in Hyper Space and were digitized into him.
 Despite this, Yosuke managed to retain some of his free will and makes contact with Masato Jin to aid Hiromu and the Go-Busters, who eventually succeed in destroying Messiah at Yosuke and the other digitized scientists' request.

-Yosuke Sakurada is portrayed by So Yamanaka (山中 聡, Yamanaka Sō).
+Yosuke Sakurada is portrayed by So Yamanaka.

 Michiko Sakurada

-Michiko Sakurada (桜田 ミチコ, Sakurada Michiko) is Hiromu and Rika's mother and a staff member of the Transport Research Center before she sacrificed herself to trap Messiah in Hyper Space 13 years ago.
+Michiko Sakurada is Hiromu and Rika's mother and a staff member of the Transport Research Center, before she sacrificed herself to trap Messiah in Hyper Space 13 years ago.

-Michiko Sakurada is portrayed by Michiko Hosokoshi (細越 みちこ, Hosokoshi Michiko).
+Michiko Sakurada is portrayed by Michiko Hosokoshi.